 Convection microwave ovens are the most advanced types of microwaves available in the market.
 It uses microwave magnetron, heating elements, and heat circulation fans.

 Microwave magnetron cooks foods from inside to outside, while heating elements radiate energy from outside to inside – making the food crispier and properly roasted.
-Moreover, a heating fan is used to circulate heat waves efficiently, which plays an important part in baking foods uniformly.
+Moreover, a heating fan is used to circulate heatwaves efficiently, which plays an important part in baking foods uniformly.

 A convection oven is a must for baking cakes, pizzas, and muffins.
-Additionally, it can also be used for grilling purpose.
+Additionally, it can also be used for grilling purposes.
 You can cook almost any types of food using a convection type microwave oven.

 Given below is a chart of cuisines that each type of microwave oven is capable of cooking –